MaximWandrowski/cloudera-trial/README.md

 - 8 CPUs
 - 12 GiB RAM
 - 64 GiB HDD
-- Private IP 10.0.0.1{0..N-1}
+- Private IP 10.0.0.{10+0..N-1}
 - Internet via NAT

-It will then
+It will then provision those machines using the [Ansible Provisioner][AnsPro].
+Among other things the [playbook](./playbook.yml) will

 - Install System Updates
 - Reboot if necessary
-- Install System Requirements for Cloudera Manager Installer
+- Install and Configure System Requirements for Cloudera Manager Installer
-- Download the Cloudera Manager Installer
+- Download the Cloudera Manager Installer for the `vagrant` User at `cloudera0`

 ## Cloudera Manager Installer

-Log onto `cloudera1` by issuing `vagrant ssh cloudera1` and [run the installer][install]:
+Log onto `cloudera0` by issuing `vagrant ssh cloudera0` and run the [Cloudera Manager Installer][CloMan]:

 ```bash
 sudo ./cloudera-manager-installer.bin